 Consumers tend to trust an influencer more than an advertisement.
 Companies are increasingly realizing the importance of influencer marketing and are using it to extend their brand reach and bring in more customers.
 Influencer marketing can drive great results for your business, but only if you can find truly relevant influencers.

-In this post, we take a look at how you can find and engage with real influencers using GroupHigh as an example tool.
+In this post, we take a look at how you can find and engage with real influencers using GroupHigh as an example tool when you’re doing blog outreach.

 “Influencer marketing can drive great results for your business, but only if you can find truly relevant influencers.”